Note: This Article Has Been Updated for GPT4-V, Plugins, Dall-e3 and Bing Search

 Here are ways Amazon sellers can get started using ChatGPT today.

 ChatGPT is powerful but far from perfect.
 Use it as an assistant and not a full-blown replacement for yourself or your team.

 - Keep asking for more.
 ChatGPT can understand ongoing requests.
 If you get an output that you don't like, you can ask it to retry it or to change it.
 Get creative and try to speak to it like an actual person.
 You'll be surprised how well it will respond when you do this.

-- It's not refined for Amazon.
-ChatGPT is a broad tool in 2022.
-It hasn't been fully trained on things like how to write a perfect suspension letter.
-Again, use it as a tool, not a replacement for your own mental effort.
+- It's not perfectly refined for Amazon.
+It hasn't been fully trained on things like how to write a perfect suspension letter or to decipher a Keepa graph.
+There's quite a bit of nuance in those sorts of tasks that will take it more time to understand fully.
+Again, use it as a tool, not a replacement for 100% of your own mental effort.